Search

 • Experiential adventure therapy

-When your loved one completes their treatment program, they will leave equipped with an aftercare plan that includes relapse management strategies and access to the Renaissance alumni program.
+When your loved one completes their drug or alcohol treatment program, they will leave equipped with an aftercare plan that includes relapse management strategies and access to the Renaissance alumni program.
 They can also take advantage of various vocational development opportunities if they need help finding employment.

 Take the first crucial step by speaking with admissions at 866.330.9449.